 I was lucky enough to have a chat with the man himself to answer some questions about his style, his influences, and his first interests in dropping dope tags.

 There are many artists I come across that have impressive handstyles and tags.
 Most of these artists have practised for years to get to the level they are at, and generally find their best tags are delivered from either a spray can, a marker, a mop, or any other tool they can find.
-Though, one of the first artists […]
+One of the first artists […]